-Reed and Wendelbo, at their independent starting points, did their creative efforts in 1985 and a bit later.
-At that time, major micro-computers were Apple IIe, IBM PC with MS-DOS, and TRS-80.
+Reed and Wendelbo, at their separate starting points, did their independent creative efforts in 1985 and a bit later.
+At that time, major micro-computers included the Apple IIe, IBM PC, and TRS-80.
 The Internet, email, listservs, websites, and digital photography were in their infancy.
 Skype, YouTube, smart phones, and texting were not even imagined except, perhaps, as science fiction.
 And biochar and climate change were years away from being widely-discussed topics.
 Interestingly, all of the above have greatly assisted the advancement of TLUD stoves, although these stoves developed at a slower pace in the same thirty-year period.

-1994 ~ 2000: Early exposure to others
+1994 ~ 2000: Early Exposure to Others

-Activities by the originators ~1993 ~ 2000:
+Activities by the Originators (1994 ~ 2000)

-Wendelbo launched production in northern Uganda and made approximately 5000 stoves by 1999.
+Paal Wendelbo launched production of his Peko Pe cookstove in northern Uganda and made approximately 5000 units by 1999.
 But that year, at age 70, he was severely stricken by malaria and evacuated to Norway for a long recovery.
-Without his leadership, his project and innovation gradually died out.
-Paal Wendelbo and his functional Peko Pe TLUD-ND stove were virtually unknown to other stove developers until 2007.
+Without his leadership, his project and innovation gradually died out, and Wendelbo and his functional Peko Pe TLUD-ND stove were virtually unknown to other developers until 2007 when his solution to natural draft TLUD gasification finally came to light (thus, his innovation is discussed in that later section).